Dome8394/100DaysOfCode/spring-data/README.md

 - Apply knowledge in some kind of project such as a small online-store backend to store user information, store items, user authentification etc.

+# To-do's | 20th January 2019

+- Finding the bug in POST request
+- (adding Spring Actuator)
+- think of a simple gui to use for adding and looking for users
+- research how to test spring applications

 # Spring Framework

 ## Spring Web MVC